 Rapid Bay Jetty - A 90 minute drive from Adelaide and a macro paradise.
 As well as nudibranch, crustaceans, seahorses, and more, this is a top spot to find leafy sea dragons.

 Kangaroo Island - Features the largest population of leafy sea dragons in the world as well as a friendly population of friendly sea lions and fur seals.

-You can study for Open Water Diver in Cairns.
+You can obtain your Advanced Open Water Diver in Coral Bay.